AOleksenko/NodeJS_Telegram-bot/README.md

 # bot
-1 create your own bot with @BotFather;
+1. Create your own bot with @BotFather;
-2 put your token on the fourth line("your token") in "index.js";
+2. Put your token on the fourth line("your token") in the "index.js" file;
-3 write "node index.js" in console to start bot;
+3. Write the "node index.js" command in the console to start the bot;